-In their research, the members of the department are focussing on European and non-European religious history (with a keen eye on South and East Asia and the Euro-Asian entanglement processes) as well as theoretical aspects of Religious Studies (with a focus on sociology of religion, gender issues, and the relationship between religions and media) and
+The institute's main areas of research include both European and non-European religious history (with a focus on Asia) as well as theoretical aspects of the field of religious studies (with an emphasis on the sociology of religion, gender issues, and the relationship between religion and the media).

 FWF project "Gender and the Bible"